PlanB-Network/bitcoin-educational-content/courses/cyp302/en.md

 Nearing the end of his life, Morriss passed the box on to a friend in 1862.
 This friend subsequently published a pamphlet in 1885, under the pseudonym J.B.
 Ward.
 It included a description of the (alleged) history of the box, the three ciphertexts, and a solution that he had found for the second ciphertext.
 (Apparently, there is one key for each ciphertext, and not one key that works on all three ciphertexts as Beale originally seems to have suggested in his letter to Morriss.)

-You can see the second ciphertext in *Figure 2* below.<sup>[2](#footnote2)</sup> The key to this ciphertext is the United States Declaration of Independence.
+You can see the second ciphertext in *Figure 2* below.
+[2] The key to this ciphertext is the United States Declaration of Independence.
 The decryption procedure comes down to the applying the following two rules:

 * For any number n in the ciphertext, locate the nth word in the United States Declaration of Independence
 * Replace the number n with the first letter of the word you found